Krupp Center for Integrative Research

 KCIR Membership

 Interested in getting your research funded?
 UC San Diego faculty and staff can apply for Krupp grants by becoming KCIR members.
-Members receive early notice of funding opportunities, invitations to strategy sessions, access to a vibrant network of peers advancing integrative health—and a voice in shaping the future of our work.
+Members receive early notice of funding opportunities, invitations to strategy sessions, and connection to a vibrant network of peers advancing integrative health.

 Join the Leadership Circle